Microsoft to build hub for cloud services in Greece

-Speaking at a virtual event in Athens on Monday, Microsoft President Brad Smith said the new data centre would be beneficial to business, consumers and banks.
+Speaking at a virtual event in Athens on Monday, Microsoft President Brad Smith said the new hub would be beneficial to business, consumers and banks.

+The size of the investment was not disclosed but government spokesman Stelios Petsas said that it would involve new infrastructure at a cost of 500 million euros and annual spending of 50 million euros in the coming years.

-“We are investing today in research and technology in Greece,” Smith said through a translator.
-“There will be benefits for Greece given our commitment to training for thousands of people.”
+“There will be benefits for Greece given our commitment to training for thousands of people,” Microsoft’s Smith said through a translator.

+He later tweeted that the investment will be Microsoft’s biggest in Greece in its 28 years of operating in the country.
+“This reflects our optimism in Greece’s future and economic recovery,” he said.

 “Greece will become a world hub for cloud,” Mitsotakis said, adding that the state-of-the-art centre would also upgrade the country as an investment destination.